rupeshmi/CodeSprint/JavaScript/Part2/Prototypes.md

 #### Console output
 ![](https://github.com/rupeshmi/CodeSprint/blob/dev/JavaScript/Part2/CodeSnippets/personEmptyObject.png)

->As we can see that person object is empty and it does not have any property except it's dunder proto property.
+>As we can see that person1 object is empty and it does not have any property except it's *dunder proto* property.
->So how does the output of console.log(person.name) was 'Ashwin'
+>So how does the output of console.log(person.name) was "Ashwin"

-> When we try to access a property of an object, the seach for the property begins directly on the object itself
+> When we try to access a property of an object, the seach for the property begins directly on the object itself.
 > If a property with a given names is found on the instance, then that value
 >is returned; if the property is not found, then the search
 >continues up the pointer to the prototype of the object, and the prototype is searched for a property with